IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 Custom plotting functions
 """""""""""""""""""""""""

-There are two plotting functions requires:
+There are two plotting functions required:

-1. :guilabel:`plotFluxAoS`, for plotting all **Flux_loop** signal arrays, and
+1. :guilabel:`plotFluxAoS`, for plotting all **flux_loop** signal arrays, and
 2. :guilabel:`plotBPolAoS`, for plotting all **poloidal field probe** signal arrays values.

-Both are very similar, the only difference between them is which data is read and used for plotting.
-Because of this similarity only function :guilabel:`plotFluxAoS` will be described in depth.
+Both are very similar, the only difference between them is which data is extracted from the IDS and used for plotting.
+Because of this similarity only the function :guilabel:`plotFluxAoS` will be described in depth.

-The function :guilabel:`plotFluxAoS` required one argument: the IDS object.
+The function :guilabel:`plotFluxAoS` requires only one argument: the IDS object.
-The function must also set the provided **ids** object to **self.ids** object.
+The function must also set the provided :guilabel:`ids` object to :guilabel:`self.ids` object.

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python